forsaken-heart24/HorizonDebloater/README.md

 Still in development—stay tuned for updates!

 ## How to Use This Tool
+* Requires Windows 7 or later with a 64-bit OS.

+* A device debloat list (without adb shell pm uninstall and etc etc commands)

+## Small Disclaimer
 * The Xiaomi™ mitu or mi bunny is not associated with this program in any way.
 They are owned by Xiaomi Corporation™

-* Head over to the **Releases** tab, choose the version you want, and just run it; it will handle the rest.

-* Requires Windows 7 or later with a 64-bit OS.

 ## ❌ Want to Contribute or Share Ideas?
 Join our support chat for more!